YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 ++++++++++++++++++
 ydb_icu_version
 ++++++++++++++++++
 **ydb_icu_version (gtm_icu_version)** specifies the MAJOR VERSION and MINOR VERSION numbers of the desired ICU.
 For example "3.6" denotes ICU-3.6.
 If $ydb_chset has the value "UTF-8", YottaDB requires libicu with version 3.6 or higher.
 If you must chose between multiple versions of libicu or if libicu has been compiled with symbol renaming enabled, YottaDB requires ydb_icu_version to be explicitly set.
-Please see the section on `"Configuring and operating YottaDB with Unicode Support" <./basicops.html#configuring-and-operating-yottadb-with-unicode-support-optional>`_ for more information.
+Please see the section on :ref:`config-op-ydb-unicode` for more information.

 ++++++++++++++++
 ydb_ipv4_only